-1.4.1 Topic 2, Issue 1 - PSA for out of scope species
+1.3.1.
+Issue 1 - out of scope species - Productivity Susceptibility Analysis (PSA) not appropriate

-Data limited out of scope species (seabirds, marine mammals, reptiles and amphibians) can be assessed using the RBF.
-The RBF provides a risk status for out of scope species that is translated to an MSC score from the outcome of a PSA.
-The PSA currently used in assessments was developed to assess teleost fish and does not include appropriate life history characteristics for out of scope species to allow their consistent or robust risk assessment.
-Table 1 presents the risk benefit analysis for retaining the business as usual scenario (Option 0), and the adoption of Option 1 and Option 2.
+Data limited out of scope species can be assessed using the RBF.
+The RBF provides a risk status for out of scope species that is translated to an MSC score from the outcome of a productivity susceptibility analysis (PSA).
+The PSA currently used in assessments was made for finfish and does not cover appropriate life history characteristics for out of scope species to enable their robust risk assessment.